estarriol43/leave-n-attendance/README.md

 ### Continuous Integration (CI)
 - **Unit Tests**: The project uses [Jest](https://jestjs.io) for unit testing.
 All components and logic are thoroughly tested to ensure correctness.
 - **End-to-End Tests**: [Playwright](https://playwright.dev) is used for E2E testing to verify the application's behavior in a browser environment.
+- **GitHub Actions**:
-- **GitHub Actions**: CI workflows are configured using GitHub Actions to automatically run tests on every push or pull request to the `main` or `master` branches.
+  - CI workflows are configured using GitHub Actions to automatically run tests and build the whole project on every push or pull request to the `main` or `master` branches.
+  - CI workflows are configured using GitHub Actions to automatically push the new image to Docker Hub on every new release.

 ### Continuous Deployment (CD)
-- **Vercel Auto Deployment**: The project is deployed to [Vercel](https://vercel.com) with automatic deployments triggered on every push to the `main` branch.
-This ensures the latest changes are always live.

 ## Docker Usage